Dusk252/Bardiche/README.md

 ### Usage

 Only self-hosting is supported.
-To do so, feel free to copile the project yourself or to download the [release version] (bin/).
+To do so, feel free to copile the project yourself or use the [release version] (/bin/Release/Bardiche2.1_release/).
 Next, edit in the needed information into the config.json file under the Resources folder.
 The needed information is as follows:
 * Bot token - Get it by creating the bot application to add to your server [here] (https://discordapp.com/developers/applications/me).